robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-versioning.md

 A maneira mais fácil de lidar com uma alteração que causa interrupção é deixar que as instâncias de orquestração em curso falhem.
 Novas instâncias executarão com êxito o código alterado.

-Se esse tipo de falha é um problema, depende da importância de suas instâncias em andamento.
+Whether this kind of failure is a problem depends on the importance of your in-flight instances.
 Se você estiver em um desenvolvimento ativo e não se preocupar com instâncias em curso, isso pode ser suficiente.
-No entanto, você precisará lidar com exceções e erros em seu pipeline de diagnóstico.
+However, you'll need to deal with exceptions and errors in your diagnostics pipeline.
 Se quiser evitar essas coisas, considere as outras opções de controle de versão.

 ### <a name="stop-all-in-flight-instances"></a>Parar todas as instâncias em curso

 Outra opção é parar todas as instâncias em curso.
-A interrupção de todas as instâncias pode ser feita limpando o conteúdo das filas de fila de **controle** interno e de filas **de trabalho** .
-As instâncias ficarão paralisadas para sempre onde estiverem, mas elas não obstruirão seus logs com mensagens de falha.
-Essa abordagem é ideal no desenvolvimento rápido de protótipos.
+Stopping all instances can be done by clearing the contents of the internal **control-queue** and **workitem-queue** queues.
+The instances will be forever stuck where they are, but they will not clutter your logs with failure messages.
+This approach is ideal in rapid prototype development.

 > [!WARNING]
 > Os detalhes dessas filas podem mudar ao longo do tempo, portanto, não use essa técnica para cargas de trabalho de produção.